 Beautiful Hypnobabies VBAC Birth of Abigail Louise

-I was so over having these strong, really need to concentrate pressure waves that I’d given up on formally timing them, but I would try to glance at the clock if it was convenient to get an idea of when the next one might being happening if things were going to start to progress.
+I was so over having these strong, really need to concentrate pressure waves (Hypnobabies word for contractions) that I’d given up on formally timing them, but I would try to glance at the clock if it was convenient to get an idea of when the next one might be happening if things were going to start to progress.
 That evening at 7:05 I had a nice long pressure wave and shortly after my three year old came to tell me that dinner was ready.
 I made my way out to the kitchen and was waiting for a moment when I had another pressure wave, sooner then I’d been expecting.

 In my exhaustion I decided that I didn’t want to eat with the rest of the family, I just wanted to go back to the quiet bedroom to try to relax.
 Instead of relaxing though pressure waves started coming frequently and were long.
 I put on my Hypnobabies tracks and found an app to download on my phone to track the waves, as they seemed to be coming pretty quickly.
-Soon my husband came in to offer me a cupcake for desert, but I declined as I was really finding a need to focus on my hypnosis and my waves.
+Soon my husband came in to offer me a cupcake for dessert, but I declined as I was really finding a need to focus on my hypnosis and my waves.
 I told him that I was having some consistent waves and they were pretty intense.

 He left to go start getting the kids ready for bed and he said he’d check in a bit.
 After about 45-50 minutes I knew it was time to go to the hospital.
 Originally my doctors said to leave for the hospital when my pressure waves were about 6-7 minutes apart since this was my third and my second VBAC.
 When I realized on my tracking app that my waves were over a minute long and happening every 5 minutes or so I felt more confirmation that it was time to go.

 We got to the hospital around 8:50 and thought it was a nice coincidence that the room they had me go into was the same one I was in when I had my last daughter.
 Pressure waves were happening quickly, but I focused on keeping my muscles relaxed and my favorite affirmations.
 I was excited to think that these waves were actually bringing my baby closer to being in my arms.
-After an IV port was put in I was checked and surprised to find I was at 7, almost 8 cm, baby was low, but my membranes were still intact and not yet bulging.
-I continued to listen to my tracks, first on a birthing ball with my husband behind me and our doula in front of me helping to keep me calm, relaxed, and focused.
+After an IV port was put in I was checked and surprised to find I was at 7, almost 8 cm, the baby was low, but my membranes were still intact and not yet bulging.
+I continued to listen to my hypnosis tracks, first on a birthing ball with my husband behind me and our doula in front of me helping to keep me calm, relaxed, and focused.
 That support might have been one of my favorite parts of my birthing time.

 I had mentioned that earlier in the day sitting on the toilet was comfortable for me, so the nurse brought in the birthing stool for me to try.
 I thought I was going to really like it, but I hated it.
-The hard wood was terribly uncomfortable and I moved off that as soon as I could.
+The hardwood was terribly uncomfortable and I moved off that as soon as I could.
 I had originally visualized myself giving birth on the stool, but now I knew that wasn’t going to happen with how hard it was.
 When I begin to feel more pressure the doctor was called in to check my progress.
-I thought that my membranes had ruptured earlier on the birthing ball, but it must have just been a small leak because when the doctor came in she was sitting on the end of the bed waiting for my wave to finish so she could check me, and the next thing I know I feel a slight crack/pop sensation then a big gush.
+I thought that my membranes had ruptured earlier on the birthing ball, but it must have just been a small leak because when the doctor came in she was sitting on the end of the bed waiting for my wave to finish so she could check me, and the next thing I know I feel a slight crack/pop sensation than a big gush.

 I started on my right side, but then soon I turned and hopped up to face the back of the bed.
 As I was pushing I heard the doctor telling my husband that the pediatrician might need to see the baby first after she was born because there had been meconium when my water ruptured.
 Soon I began to feel the powerful stretching as baby girl was crowning, another new sensation.
 I wanted that part to be done with as soon as possible so I could finally hold my baby!
 A few pushes later her head was out, forehead first, and then one more push for her shoulders/body and I felt another gush of fluid follow her out, along with a hearty cry.

-After about 25 minutes of pushing I turned around and picked up my baby girl!
+After about 25 minutes of pushing, I turned around and picked up my baby girl!
 I don’t remember exactly what I said, but I think it was along the lines of “You’re finally here!!!
 Hi, baby girl, we did it!” ☺ Abigail Louise was born at 12:14 AM on March 20th, weighing 9lbs 3oz and 21 inches at 40+5.